Rotherham: Floods of 2007

-Rotherham was affected by flooding in the summer of 2007, which caused the closure of central roads, schools, transport services and damaged residential and commercial property, including the Parkgate Shopping complex and the Meadowhall Centre, which suffered considerable internal water damage.
-Ulley Reservoir caused major concern and forced the evacuation of thousands of homes when its dam showed signs of structural damage, threatening to break and release water into the suburbs of Treeton, Brinsworth and Canklow as well as potentially flooding the Junction 33 electrical sub-station.
+Rotherham was affected by flooding in the summer of 2007.
+This caused the closure of central roads, schools and transport services; it damaged residential and commercial property, including the Parkgate Shopping complex and the Meadowhall Centre, which suffered considerable internal water damage.
+Ulley Reservoir became a focus of major concern when its dam showed signs of structural damage, threatening to break and release water into the suburbs of Treeton, Brinsworth and Canklow as threatening the Junction 33 electrical sub-station.
+Thousands of homes were evacuated in response.
 Rother FM evacuated its studios, passing its frequency temporarily to neighbouring station Trax FM.
-A stretch of the M1 motorway was closed for three days owing to the flood risk in the event of a breach of the reservoir.
-Fire service and police officers used thirteen high-powered pumps to lower the water level in the reservoir and reduce pressure on the dam wall, which was damaged but held.
+A stretch of the M1 motorway was closed for three days due to the flood risk.
+Fire service and police officers used multiple high-powered pumps to lower the water level in the reservoir and reduce pressure on the dam wall, which was damaged but held.
 By summer 2008, the reservoir and surrounding country park reopened.

 A new wetland and flood storage area, Centenary Riverside park, has since been built by Rotherham Council and the Environment Agency to prevent flooding in the future.
 The Wildlife Trust for Sheffield and Rotherham manages the site as a local nature reserve.
 The site is home to the massive sculpture Steel Henge, a Stonehenge replica which is in fact made from iron ingots.